dprada/Pynoramix/doc/source/tutorial_berezovska2012.rst

    :align: center
    :scale: 70 %

+.. note:: The figures were obtained with a trajectory x10 larger for a better statistics.

-.. seealso:: The section XXX for the details of this function.
+.. seealso:: :ref:`tutorial_kin_anal` for further details on attributes and methods related with this analysis.

 ..
 Warning::

    Please cite the following reference if the method is used for a scientific publication: XXXXXXX